consiglionazionaledellericerche/jscontact-tools/README.md

 3. The card components (i.e. properties, parameters or values) considered in the [RFCs](#rfcs) are matched.

 4. An unmatched property is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350`.
 The following unmatched properties are considered:
-    GENDER
     CLIENTPIDMAP
     XML

+5. The sex information of the GENDER property is mapped to the SpeakToAs object as in the following:

+    GENDER      SpeakToAs.grammaticalGender
+    M           male
+    F           female
+    O           animate
+    N           neuter
+    U           SpeakToAs = null

+    The gender identity information is mapped to the the Card property named `ietf.org:rfc6350:GENDER`

-5. An unmatched parameter is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350:<vCard Property Name>`.
+6. An unmatched parameter is converted into a topmost Card/CardGroup property with prefix `ietf.org:rfc6350:<vCard Property Name>`.
 The following unmatched parameters are considered:
     GROUP
     PID
     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-6. An extension property is converted into a topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix`.
+7. An extension property is converted into a topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix`.

-7. Validation is performed before conversion if the configuration property `cardToValidate` is set to `true`.
+8. Validation is performed before conversion if the configuration property `cardToValidate` is set to `true`.

-8. Default values for the configuration properties are:
+9. Default values for the configuration properties are:

     -  `extensionsPrefix = "extension:"`
     -  `customTimeZonesPrefix = "/tz"`
     -  `cardToValidate = true`
     -  `applyAutoIdsProfile = true`

-9. Where a language is required to represent a localization and the language is not specified, `en` is used by default.
+10. Where a language is required to represent a localization and the language is not specified, `en` is used by default.

-10. Regardless of their positions inside the vCard, properties mapped as Anniversary objects appear in the following order:
+11. Regardless of their positions inside the vCard, properties mapped as Anniversary objects appear in the following order:

     1. BDAY (BIRTHDATE)
     2. DEATHDAY (DEATHDATE)
     3. ANNIVERSARY

-11. Regardless of their positions inside the vCard, properties mapped as PersonalInfo objects appear in the following order:
+12. Regardless of their positions inside the vCard, properties mapped as PersonalInfo objects appear in the following order:

     1. HOBBY
     2. INTEREST
     3. EXPERTISE

-12. Regardless of their positions inside the vCard, properties mapped as online Resource objects appear in the following order:
+13. Regardless of their positions inside the vCard, properties mapped as online Resource objects appear in the following order:

     1. SOURCE
     2. IMPP